-By this point it is clear that tests are not actually used in this project.
-New developers simply declare that “writing unit tests is a waste of time” and they are right from their point of view, since nobody wants to work with a broken test suit This is a scenario that we need to avoid.
+This is the most important aspect of unit tests.
+In a large enterprise application, integration and unit tests must be handled differently.
+Here’s an all-too-common scenario: New developers simply declare that “writing unit tests is a waste of time.”
+They’re right from their point of view, since nobody wants to work with a broken test suite, but this is a situation that needs to be avoided.

 3. Split Unit and Integration Tests

-There are many ways to split unit and integration tests.
-My suggestion is to use the Maven failsafe plugin.
+There are many ways to split unit and integration tests, including using the Maven failsafe plugin.
 Unit tests should follow the naming convention introduced in the first part of this series.
 Unit test classes are named with “name of class + Test”.
 Then they are placed in the test directory of the Maven project structure.
 The unit tests are executed automatically when the test goal is run.
 Next you should add the failsafe plugin in your pom.xml file.

 … … org.apache.maven.plugins maven-failsafe-plugin 2.13 integration-test integration-test verify verify

-Your integration tests however hava a different naming convention.
+Your integration tests have a different naming convention, however.
 They are named as “name of class + IT”.
 IT stands for Integration Test.
 Now the test goal will ignore them.
 Instead these tests will be executed by the integration-test goal which is a built-in goal into Maven.
-Here is a table that summarizes this split.
+Below is a table that summarizes this split.